 Alcohol: Pupils are forbidden from purchasing, possessing or consuming alcohol, going to licensed premises, and associating with anyone so doing.
 Any pupil breaching these rules should expect to be gated.
-Any pupil who is drunk in School or brings alcohol into School should expect to be temporarily excluded.
+Any pupil who is under the influence of alcohol in School or brings alcohol into School should expect to be temporarily excluded.
 Any pupil who drinks alcohol illicitly on a school trip should expect to return home and then be temporarily excluded.